Lawrence Joseph Bader: "Fritz" Johnson

 Four days later, John "Fritz" Johnson made his first known appearance at Roundtable Bar in Omaha, Nebraska.
 Johnson immediately attracted attention by sitting on a flagpole for thirty days to raise money for polio.
 Johnson's popularity led to his becoming a bartender, radio announcer, and TV sports director at KETV-7.
 With his flamboyant personality, he became a minor celebrity in the Omaha area.

 Johnson lived an equally colorful bachelor lifestyle, driving a hearse equipped with pillows, a bar, and an incense burner, aptly naming it his "hunting vehicle".
-In 1961 Johnson married Nancy Zimmer, a 20-year-old divorcee, and adopted her daughter.
-Later they had a son together.
+In 1961, Johnson married Nancy Zimmer, a 20-year-old divorcee, and adopted her daughter.
+Later, they had a son together.

 In 1964, it was discovered that Johnson had a cancerous tumor behind his left eye.
 He lost the eye and wore an eyepatch, adding to his flamboyance.

 Reappearance

 On February 2, 1965, Johnson, who like Bader was an archery enthusiast, was demonstrating archery equipment at a sporting goods show in Chicago.
 An acquaintance from Akron saw Johnson and, despite the eyepatch and mustache, recognized Bader.
 He then brought Bader's 21-year-old niece, Suzanne Peika, to have a look.
 Convinced, she asked him, "Pardon me, but aren't you my uncle Larry Bader, who disappeared seven years ago?"
-Johnson laughed it off, but Mrs. Peika called in his two brothers from Akron, who had his fingerprints compared with Bader's military records.
-They matched.
+Although Johnson laughed it off, Peika called in her two brothers from Akron, who had his fingerprints compared with Bader's military records, and they were a match.
 Johnson was now faced with the fact that all his memories were false and that he had two wives.